johnnysan922/amazon-clone/README.md

 ## Things I learned

+- How to apply styling to components using CSS
+- How to use 'prop's to making reusing code easier
 - Learned how to use firebase and hook it up to my project
 - Learned about BEM format. (capitalized files are components)
+- How to efficiently inspect elements to debug and test how different properties would look

 # Getting Started with Create React App